 2) MAKE AN OFFER TO PURCHASE

 Buying your first home isn’t easy.
-You don’t simply agree to pay the asking price, tell your bank to send your pre-approved mortgage money and then walk away with the keys.
+You don’t simply agree to pay the asking price.
+Instead, tell your bank to send your pre-approved mortgage money and then walk away with the keys.
 In recent years, in and around the Greater Toronto Area, the rules of engagement have become skewed in favour of sellers.

 In fact, in early 2017, the real estate market was downright ridiculous.
 Reminiscent of the famous tulip frenzy in Holland in the 17th century, buyers were pressured into buying homes without any conditions whatsoever and to make offers at prices substantially above the asking price.
 I have seen and heard of some really tragic stories where first time buyers overpaid or bought run-down houses without a proper inspection.

 Now things have cooled off, and buying conditions seem less chaotic.
-I strongly recommend you have an experienced real estate agent prepare and present your offers.
-One who is comfortable in all types of markets, and who will use every superpower in their arsenal to protect you, because you are a newbie.
+However, I strongly recommend you have an experienced real estate agent prepare and present your offers.
+One who is comfortable in all types of markets will use every superpower in their arsenal to protect you because you are a newbie.

 You may live in a market where it has become standard practice to compete with several other avid buyers for the property you want.
-You may feel pressure to make an offer that has no strings attached – no conditions.
-This puts a lot of pressure on you to get it right the first time, since there is no wiggle room or cooling off period.
+As a result, you may feel pressure to make an offer that has no strings attached – no conditions.
+This puts a lot of pressure on you to get it right the first time since there is no wiggle room or cooling off period.

 Do not go it alone, and make sure if you are buying in an area where this is possible, that your real estate agent has experience and success in these matters.
 Otherwise, the seller’s realtor and the other buyers’ real estate agents will exploit any weakness.